Design history · Typefaces

 History & context

-Hoffmann commissioned Max Miedinger, a freelance typographer working for Haas, to draw a new grotesk with tighter apertures and cleaner terminals.
+Max Miedinger drew tighter apertures and cleaner terminals than the Berthold original.
 The release was called Neue Haas Grotesk.
 Five weights shipped in 1957.
+Distribution was regional — Swiss foundry trade only.

-The typeface moved from regional Swiss release to international icon through a rename and an acquisition.
-Haas’s German parent D. Stempel AG released the typeface internationally in 1960 under the new name Helvetica — from Confoederatio Helvetica, the Latin name for Switzerland.
-Linotype licensed it the following year and began producing it for hot-metal, phototypesetting and, eventually, digital composition.
+What changed the scale was a rename.
+Haas’s German parent D. Stempel AG released the typeface internationally in 1960 as Helvetica — from Confoederatio Helvetica, the Latin name for Switzerland.
+Linotype licensed it the following year and began producing it for hot-metal, phototypesetting and, eventually, digital systems.
+A Latin name travelled where a Swiss foundry name didn’t.

-By the mid-1960s, Helvetica was the typeface of Swiss Style, and Swiss Style was the typeface of postwar corporate identity.
-IBM, American Airlines, Lufthansa, Knoll, Jeep, BMW, the New York Subway (via Vignelli) and thousands of other clients adopted it.
+Through the 1960s Helvetica became the working typeface of Swiss Style, and Swiss Style became the visual language of postwar corporate identity.
+IBM, American Airlines, Lufthansa, Knoll, BMW and the New York subway (via Vignelli) are the most-cited cases.
+Many more organisations adopted it without anyone commissioning a specific identity programme — Helvetica simply came bundled with the equipment.

 Helvetica Neue (Linotype, 1983) rationalised the family into a numbered 51-weight system.
-Helvetica Now (Monotype, 2019) rebuilt it again with optical sizes and language coverage Miedinger and Hoffmann never contemplated.
+Helvetica Now (Monotype, 2019) rebuilt it from scratch with three optical sizes and language coverage that Miedinger and Hoffmann never contemplated.

 Principles

 Helvetica is not technically the most interesting sans serif of the twentieth century.
-What makes it foundational is that it became the default.
+What made it dominant is that it became the default — the typeface designers reach for when they have no specific reason to reach for anything else.

 “Helvetica is the genuine thing.
 It had such a huge impact that it’s virtually impossible to list all the things that have been designed with it.” — Massimo Vignelli, Helvetica (2007)

 Neutrality as a strategy.
 Miedinger and Hoffmann deliberately avoided distinctive letterforms.
 The lowercase a has two storeys.
 The uppercase R has a straight leg.
 The punctuation is round and closed.
-None of these choices are unusual.
-The cumulative effect is a typeface that says nothing about itself, so it can say whatever the client’s content says.
+None of these choices are unusual in isolation.
+The cumulative effect is a typeface that says nothing about itself — so it can carry whatever the content says instead.

 Tight apertures, uniform weight distribution.
 The letter strokes are closed (lowercase c, e, s) rather than open.
-The weight is distributed evenly around the letter skeleton.
-The result reads cleanly at small sizes and sets densely in signage.
+Weight is distributed evenly around the letter skeleton.
+The result reads cleanly at small sizes and sets densely in signage — both properties Hoffmann needed for the German commercial market.

 A generous x-height.
 The lowercase letters are tall relative to the capitals.
-This gives good legibility at small sizes but also means Helvetica at small sizes is doing a lot of work — it is unforgiving of bad tracking.
+This helps legibility at small sizes but also means Helvetica is unforgiving of bad tracking — the letters sit close together and muddy quickly when set too tight.

-Helvetica’s history is the history of the identities set in it.
-Five examples:
+Helvetica’s reach is best understood through the identities set in it.
+Five concrete cases:

 American Airlines (1967) — Massimo Vignelli’s stacked AA wordmark, set in Helvetica.
-Used for 46 years before being replaced in 2013.
+In use for 46 years before being replaced in 2013.

-New York City Subway signage (1970 onwards) — Vignelli’s wayfinding system.
-Originally specified Akzidenz-Grotesk; Helvetica became the de facto setting through the 1980s and was formally standardised in 1989.
+New York City Subway (1972–present) — Vignelli’s wayfinding system originally specified Standard, the US name for Akzidenz-Grotesk.
+Helvetica entered the system informally through the 1980s as stations were refurbished, and was formally standardised as the MTA typeface in 1989.
 Still in use.

-Knoll International (1968) — Vignelli again.
-The Knoll catalogues became a template for mid-century modern furniture merchandising.
+Knoll International (1968) — Vignelli’s catalogues became a template for how mid-century modern furniture presented itself in print.

-Apple (Helvetica Neue 2015–2017) — Apple system font on macOS and iOS until San Francisco replaced it.
-Helvetica was already the Apple-adjacent typeface informally; between 2015 and 2017 it was the literal Apple system font.
+Apple (Helvetica Neue, 2015–2017) — Helvetica Neue was the Apple system font on macOS and iOS until San Francisco replaced it in 2017.
+Between 2015 and 2017 it appeared on roughly one billion screens.

 Key works & examples